sharafsatishkumar/PythonFlaskD3POC/README.md

 # PythonFlaskD3POC

-Follow below commands to run this application in Python3 \n After cloning the repository go to the cloned folder and run
+Follow below commands to run this application in Python3 After cloning the repository go to the cloned folder and run
 $cd PythonFlaskD3POC/
 $python3 -m venv venv